julianxhokaxhiu/FFNx/README.md

 - Menu cursor vertically aligned on the center of words
 - Movies continue to play while running in an inactive window
 - Movie volume respects global sound volume
-- Steam sound and music volume configuration preservation (configure at your pleasure and on the next run it will be inherited)
+- Steam/GOG/Windows Store sound and music volume configuration preservation (configure at your pleasure and on the next run it will be inherited)
 - Configurable background transparency in battle dialogs (by default set to 75%)
 - SFX volume change applies in real-time, instead of requiring a game reload
 - Support for animated textures (like Aerith's waterfall, light fading, etc.)